nasmith/nasmith.github.io/_pages/contact.md

 ### Please [email](mailto:nasmith@cs.washington.edu) me if:

+* you are my colleague at UW or Ai2, or you have a leadership role around AI at a university
 * you have specific technical questions about my research (it's always good to CC my coauthors in case they can answer a question faster or better than I can)
 * you're interested in a postdoc (please note: at this time, I don't have any open positions, but updates will be posted here)
 * you are attending a conference I might be attending (most years I go to some subset of ACL, EMNLP, NAACL, COLM, ISMIR, and one or two others in machine learning, computational social science, or some other related topic) and want to set up a time to chat